The first three chapters of Genesis are theological dynamite. They were explosive in the ancient world and they are still explosive today.

 in the image of God he created them;

-male and female he created them.
-(Gen 1:27 NIV)
+male and female he created them. (v.
+27)

-• Everything God made was “very good.”
-Much of the ancient world embraced dualistic ideas, which differentiated between good and bad aspects of creation, but Genesis begins with the idea of original and universal goodness.
-God didn’t make a mistake, nothing was made accidentally, and nothing was originally evil.
+- Everything God made was “very good.”
+Much of the ancient world embraced dualistic ideas, which differentiated between good and bad aspects of creation.
+In particular, the material or physical world was viewed as evil while spirit was perceived as good.
+Hence, salvation occurs when the spirit is released from the body.
+But Genesis begins with the idea of original and universal goodness so the physical world is part of God’s good creation.
+In creating all things, God didn’t make a mistake, nothing was made accidentally, and nothing was originally evil.

 Genesis 2